Kmeakin/walrus-report/src/20-reference.md

 ### Tuples {#sec:reference:tuples}
 A tuple is an ordered sequence of elements.
-Unlike other ordered collections, such as lists or vectors, tuples are *heterogenous*, meaning that each element of the tuple can be distinct, and tuples of different *arity* (number of elements) are considered to be distinct, incompatible types.
+Unlike other ordered collections, such as lists or vectors, tuples are *heterogeneous*, meaning that each element of the tuple can be distinct, and tuples of different *arity* (number of elements) are considered to be distinct, incompatible types.